 There will be buses returning to Dublin throughout the day.
 Coach times will be confirmed in your pre-event email which you will receive in the week before the cycle.

 Tell people you are doing the Cycle to raise money for Peter McVerry Trust and explain why you’re doing it.
 Remember – you are doing something that will transform people’s lives.
 Every donation helps and the appreciation/encouragement is mutual.
 Any contribution no matter how big or small will make a difference.
 Get your message out, in person, on social media, by email, by telephone or post – you decide!

 Once you have got that message out then your preferred fundraising method is up to you; but here are a few ideas:

 - Does your employer have a matched funding programme?
 Some companies will match the amount you have raised (or give a percentage) which could double your fundraising.

 - Pizza Party/Wine and Cheese Night/Summer BBQ/Picnic/Games Night/Come Dine With Me; invite friends and instead of them bringing a gift, they make a donation.

-- The tried and tested….Bake-off/Cake Sale; All Ireland/World Cup/Wimbledon Sweepstake [an entry fee, names from a hat before the event starts; whoever has the winning name at the end of the sporting event takes half of the entry money]; Quiz; Skip the Snacks/Lunch Out, or Sponsored Pledges at work [Ask your colleagues to join you giving up something for a few days, week or a month, in exchange for sponsorship]; Swear Jar Week followed by Buzzword Jar Week.
+- Skip the Snacks/Lunch Out, or Sponsored Pledges at work [Ask your colleagues to join you giving up something for a few days, week or a month, in exchange for sponsorship]

-- Go back to the homepage pmvtrust.ie; sign up to our newsletter, like us on Facebook, follow us on Twitter, follow us on Linkedin; “Like”/“Share”/”Retweet” and raise awareness;
+- Go back to the homepage pmvtrust.ie; sign up to our newsletter or follow us on social media.
+Like and share our content and raise awareness!